bthda/academic_website_code2020/content/authors/admin/_index.md

 Hi, I am currently a PhD student in Dr. Sanjay Srivastava's Personality and Social Dynamics lab at the University of Oregon.
 My research investigates the impressions people form of others after face-to-face interactions, stereotypes that manifest in these impressions, and how they impact social decisions.

-An integral part of this work has been developing experimental and analytic approaches needed to examine these phenomena in actual interactions between real people from diverse populations.
+An integral part of this work has been developing novel experimental and analytic approaches needed to examine these phenomena in actual interactions between real people from diverse populations.

-In addition, I practice open science (OSF page link here), and have a interest in philosophy of science, research and quantitative methods.
+In addition, I practice open science ([OSF pag](osf.io/p9vv3)), and have a interest in philosophy of science, research and quantitative methods.